CMDred/Per-Player-Displays/README.md

 PPD teleports your display entities into your head and sets their `translation` transformation accordingly so their models still appear at the desired location.
 It also sets their `view_range` NBT optimally to ensure that nobody else can see them, while also avoiding flickering if you move too fast.

 ## Good to know
+- There is a `ppd.ViewRangeBuffer` trigger score that players can use to account for flickering during server lag or high ping.
+The higher it is set, the bigger the radius in which other players can see your display.
 - Display entities will only be displayed in the dimension it's summoned in.
 - Display entities will stay while the player is offline, but it won't be visible.
 - Display entities will not display farther than 160 blocks away from the destination position.